tekknolagi/Moeenahamd.github.io/index.md

 <a rel="me" style="display:none;" href="https://mastodon.social/@tekknolagi">Mastodon</a>

+# I'm Lydia Krifka-Dobes.

-I'm Lydia Krifka-Dobes, an artist, sound designer, and technologist based in Berlin.
+I'm an artist, sound designer, and technologist based in Berlin.
 I'm constantly exploring the intersections of identity, sound, and computation, imagining new ways to subvert and reshape reality through avant-garde practices.

 I write about experimental music, art-technology hybrids, and the poetics of code. *Collaborate with me!
 I'm always open to new projects and opportunities.*